Seekr Blog

 Can we run a college campus scavenger hunt indoors if weather is bad?

 Answer: Absolutely.
 You can create indoor-only hunts targeting campus buildings, libraries, student centers, and academic facilities.
 Indoor hunts work great for rainy days, winter conditions, or as a fully indoor alternative.
-Many organizers have both outdoor and indoor hunt versions ready to deploy based on conditions.
+Many organizers have both outdoor and indoor hunt versions ready to deploy based on conditions—this flexibility maximizes participation regardless of weather.

 How many people can participate in one hunt?